Integrating Hoof & Body Health

 So, you don’t think your horses can go barefoot?
 Read Mounted Police: Why Your City Can and Should Have Mounted Police written by Dr. Bruce Nock, M.S., Ph.D. & Senior Police Officer Scott D. Berry, BAAS, MSSL.

-A program designed for non-professionals who want to trim their own horses or want to knowledgeably evaluate the health of their horse’s hooves and the work of their professional hoof care provider.
+A program designed for non-professionals who might want to trim their own horses or perhaps just want to be able to knowledgeably evaluate the health of their horse’s hooves and the work of their professional hoof care provider.

 Training & Certification For Zoo Professionals

 People have been trying to maintain and improve the health and integrity of the hooves of horses for hundreds of years.
 A lot was learned over those years.
 Until recently, however, most of it was about how to prepare and apply shoes or some other artificial contrivance … none of which is in any way relevant to barefoot zoo animals.
-Successful hoof care for animals living in captivity requires a multifaceted approach that includes trimming that encourages the hoof to grow into its optimally functional aboriginal form along with a lifestyle and environment that support hoof and animal health and prevents the emergence of abnormalities and pathologies.
+In fact, such devices are known to increase harmful impact vibrations on the hoof and leg bones and interfere with natural hoof functions.
+Instead, successful hoof care for animals living out of the wild requires a multifaceted approach that includes trimming that encourages the hoof to grow toward its optimally functional aboriginal form, along with lifestyle and environmental living conditions that support hoof and animal health and prevent the emergence of abnormalities and pathologies.
 These principles and the methods to implement them are the focus of the LHZ certification program.

 UPCOMING EVENTS

-- *April 29 (arrive on the 28th) – May 3, 2024: International Gateway To Hoof Care Clinic.
+• April 29 (arrive on the 28th) – May 3, 2024: Gateway To Hoof Care Clinic.
 White Stallion Ranch, Tucson, Arizona.
-Registration is open.
+Registration is close.